VictorRodriguez/compilers-lecture/labs/03/README.md

 contains 20 characters, the compiler must scan 10,000 characters per second.
 On a processor that executes 10,000,000 instructions per second, even if we did nothing but scanning, we would have only 1,000 instructions per input character to spend.

-But because scanning is not the only thing a compiler does, 250 instructions per character is more realistic.
+However, because scanning is not the only thing a compiler does, 250 instructions per character is more realistic.
 This is a rather tight budget, considering that even a simple assignment takes several instructions on a typical processor.

 Although faster processors are common these days and 30,000 lines per minute is an ambitious speed, clearly a poorly coded scanner can dramatically impact a compiler’s performance.